Asking the right questions before and during your trek can help save you time, money, and your life.

 I’m fit and I’ve trekked in other countries so can I do the Annapurna Circuit alone?

 Nepal is not like other countries.
 Do you know what Dal Bhat is?
 Do you know if the water is good to drink?
+Have you trekked in an environment with high humidity, and also low humidity with dust?
 Do you know what the actual trails are like in Nepal to walk on?
 Just like travel insurance, each country will have it’s own conditions.

 I don’t care if you’ve climbed Mount Kilimanjaro backwards with a unicorn on your back while wearing a rainbow colored blindfold.
 You’ve not trekked before in Nepal so you don’t know the place.
 Period.